Skip to content

 }

-If you have a non-conventional entry point you can still configure it.
+If you have a non-conventional entry point you can set it in settings.tailwindcss.entryPoint or per rule.

 22 rules in four categories